AndreiVladescu/Hisense-Smart-TV-50A6N-FW-Analysis/index.md

 ### Manual findings

-I entered manually every partition on the board, and opened every file of this Linux distribution (didn't find any Android reference), and compiled a [list](https://andreivladescu.github.io/Hisense-Smart-TV-50A6N-FW-Analysis/interesting files.md) with interesting files.
+I entered manually every partition on the board, and opened every file of this Linux distribution (didn't find any Android reference), and compiled a [list](https://andreivladescu.github.io/Hisense-Smart-TV-50A6N-FW-Analysis/interesting files) with interesting files.

+As a shorter list of findings, these were found:

+- Private keys
+- WiFi SSID & password
+- Device ID
+- Certificates
+- Network configuration files
+- Local TV channels database
+- Users and their hashed passwords

+For the users, I tried brute-forcing them using the [breachcompilation wordlist](https://gist.github.com/vay3t/1b113f765f6acdc442c231b43e74fdb6), but it didn't yield any result.

+### Emba findings